-The only securities that the Company has outstanding that are not listed or quoted on a marketplace are stock options granted under the Company's Option Plan and warrants issued in connection with private placements, acquisitions and other transactions.
-See above under the heading "Description of Capital Structure" for the details of outstanding options and warrants.
+The only securities that the Company has outstanding that are not listed or quoted on a marketplace are stock options granted under the Company's Option Plan.
+See above under the heading "Description of Capital Structure" for the details of outstanding options.